scubamikejax904/Connector-Bridge-Hubitat-direct/Test_Readme.md

 2. Click the **Initialize** button.
 3. Wait about 10-15 seconds.
 The driver will communicate with the bridge, acquire a token, and automatically create child devices for every blind it finds.
 4. Refresh the page.
 You should now see all of your blinds listed as child devices at the bottom of the page.
+5. On Each Child device click Refresh so that it pulls device type,

-### Step 6: Configure the Child Device (repeat on every child)
+    ### Step 6: Configure the Child Device (repeat on every child) on the device info tab
-1. Refresh child device so that it pulls device type, Verify that the driver is the correct one (you may need to manually change the driver)
+1. Rename the device label to give it an easy common name
+2. Select the correct child driver for your device (unfortunately I haven't found a way to auto do this as the device has to be setup to       get the device type from the bridge.
-    If you need to change it do so and click save and exit.  refresh your browser and open the child device (it should now only have commands that work with your device (**Hubitat's WidnowShade capability includes Tilt angle which isn't used on Roller Shades/Roller Blinds, but there is no way to remove it from the UI so ignore it)**
+3.  click save and exit.  refresh your browser and open the child device (it should now only have commands that work with your device (**Hubitat's WidnowShade capability includes Tilt angle which isn't used on Roller Shades/Roller Blinds, but there is no way to remove it from the UI so ignore it)**
-2. Verify your motors position settings (all the ones I have show/react with 0=Fully open & 100=Fully closed)  **Hubitat expects 100=Fully Open and 0=Fully Closed)  this toggle is on by default to invert the numbers that are reported in Hubitat.
-Only change this if your devices are different**

-**Optional not required**
+**Optional not required** on the preferences tab

 1. In the "Preferences" section, enter the following:
     -   **Full Travel Time:** Enter time in seconds